-3.15.7.
+- 3.15.7.
 This section should provide an introduction to the chapter on safety analysis, covering both deterministic and probabilistic analyses.
-This should include a description of the scope of the safety analysis and the approach adopted (e.g. conservative or realistic, as appropriate) for each plant state, from normal operation up to design extension conditions with core melting.

-3.15.8.
-This section should also explain how any previously identified generic issues and relevant operating experience have been used to enhance the quality of the safety analysis, as indicated in, for example, paras 4.7, 4.27 and 4.52 and as required in Requirement 19 of GSR Part 4 (Rev. 1) [2].
+This should include a description of the scope of the safety analysis and the approach adopted (i.e. conservative or realistic, as appropriate) for each plant state, from normal operation to design extension conditions with core melting. - 3.15.8.
+This section should also explain how any previously identified generic issues and relevant operating experience have been used to enhance the quality of the safety analysis, as indicated in, for example, paras 4.7, 4.27 and 4.52 and Requirement 19 of GSR Part 4 (Rev. 1) [2]. - 3.15.9.

-3.15.9.
 Any applicable reference documents on the methodology used in the safety analysis should be introduced here.
-Due to the complexity of this chapter it is also appropriate to include a description of the structure of the whole chapter in this section.
+Owing to the complexity of this chapter of the safety analysis report, it is also appropriate to include a description of the structure of the whole chapter in this section.